LaxarJS/laxar/docs/troubleshooting.md

 During development of your application, set the LaxarJS logging level to "DEBUG" or "TRACE".
 The default level is "INFO", which is appropriate for production.
 LaxarJS itself logs its lifecycle messages in "TRACE", so make sure to enable it if you have problems with the overall setup of your application.
-To enable "TRACE" logging, set `logging: { level: 'TRACE' }` in the configuration option that you pass to `laxar.bootstrap`, usually in your `init.js`.
+To enable "TRACE" logging, set `logging: { level: 'TRACE' }` in the configuration option that you pass to `laxar.create`, usually in your `init.js`.

 ### Use the Developer Tools Extension